 - You can respond to spikes in volume without hitting contract limits.

-- If you have irregularly timed shipments rather than shipping regularly, spot freight can meet those needs.
-This is because contract shipments often require a certain volume in a given period of time.
+- If you have irregularly timed shipments, spot freight can meet those needs.
+This is because contract shipments often require a specific volume in a given period.

 - Sometimes you can save money when spot freight rates are low.